Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 In the unfortunate event of a relationship breakdown, cohabitants do not have the same legal framework for property division as married couples.

 Instead, the Court has the jurisdiction to resolve disputes about property ownership under the Trusts of Land and Appointment of Trustees Act 1996 (‘TLATA’).
-TLATA can also be used in respect of other relationships where parties have an interest in property, such as friends and relatives, or where you have put money in to the property with an expectation that you will get it back, or acquire a share of it.
+TLATA can also be used in respect of other relationships where parties have an interest in the property, such as friends and relatives, or where you have put money into the property with an expectation that you will get it back, or acquire a share of it.

-Put simply, the Court can consider factors such as your financial contributions, intentions, the welfare of any dependents, and the parties conduct, before making orders related to property interest and potential sales.
+Put simply, the Court can consider factors such as your financial contributions, intentions, the welfare of any dependents, and the parties' conduct, before making orders related to property interest and potential sales.

 Most property disputes arise where a property is solely owned by one cohabitant (or a former cohabitant), or the division of the equity between two joint tenants is disputed because one party has put more in than the other and the official documents do not adequately record this.